 There I was – a blond-haired four-year-old living in the deep south community of Dixie, Alabama in the early 1950s.
 My family, consisting of me and my parents, had just moved from a modern upstairs apartment in south-central Pennsylvania with running water and a bathroom, to our “new” southern house, with no running water and no bathroom

-I’d reach the door, open it, scamper onto the seat, almost hovering.
-Back out the the door I would go, running up that same path, past the old half-falling-over shed, past the open well and up the steps to the safety of the big back porch, high off the ground.
+I’d reach the door, open it, and scamper onto the seat, almost hovering.
+Back out the door I would go, running up that same path, past the old half-falling-over shed, past the open well, and up the steps to the safety of the big back porch, high off the ground.

 Reflections of Carol all-grown-up: